OSAKA

 By Luca Denser

-Our image of a city can be defined by a number of different things.
-For instance, many cities around the globe establish the way the world views them through glorious skylines or thriving cultural scenes.
+Our image of a city can be defined in a variety of ways.
+For instance, many cities around the globe establish this image through glorious skylines or thriving cultural events.
 But there’s one key aspect to each city no traveler should ever forget to explore: the local food scene.

 1. Kuromon Ichiba Market